geohackweek/GoogleEarthEngine/_episodes/05-classify-imagery.md

 exercises: 0
 questions:
 - "How do I perform supervised classification of satellite imagery?"
+- "How do I assess the accuracy of my classifier?"
+- "How "

 objectives:
 - "Practice finding cloud-free imagery and using hand-drawn geometry imports "